-E. Toning slides, counterstaining and cover slipping:
+D. Toning slides, counterstaining and cover slipping:

-A counterstaining station is set up in the fumehood only for IHC samples.
-Use this station for toning, counterstaining, and hydrating your slides.
+A counterstaining station is set up in the fume hood only for IHC samples.
+Use this station for toning, counterstaining, and hydrating your slides

-Tone slides by incubating in 2% copper sulphate solution for 5 minutes (make fresh weekly-monthly depending on use, if unsure check with Adi).
+Tone slides by incubating in 2% copper sulphate solution for 5 minutes (make fresh weekly-monthly depending on use, if unsure check with Shreyas).
 Rinse well with distilled water (quick rinse and then wash with running tap water for 4-5 minutes).
 Copper sulphate is also an environmental toxicant at very low concentrations.
 The copper sulphate waste needs to be disposed of in a waste bottle found under sink#3 appropriately.

-Counter stain slides with light Hematoxylin 1 for 15 dips (10 dips regular strength) or Harris Hematoxylin for 5 dips (1dip=1 second).
+Counter stain slides with Harris Hematoxylin for 5 dips (1dip=1 second).
 Rinse immediately and thoroughly with distilled water until slides are completely clear.
 "Blue" the slides in tap water (alkaline pH) for 30 seconds.
 Blueing water can also be made or purchased if needed.
 Then rinse slides well with distilled water and proceed immediately to the next step.

-Dehydrate slides for cover slipping with the following rinses (~10 seconds per rinse, 10 times rinsing up/down -quick rinses):
+Dehydrate slides for cover slipping with the following rinses (\sim 10 seconds per rinse, 10 times rinsing up/down - quick rinses):